 In early 2012, I worked with the Nicholas School of the Environment and Durham Public Schools to create The Environmental Science Summer Program (ESSP) at Duke, a program that cultivates environmental leaders in our own community.

 |Dr. Nicolette Cagle (center standing) and ESSP students in New Hope Creek|

-ESSP selects talented rising sophomores & juniors, from diverse cultural and socio-economic backgrounds, to participate in a 1-week intensive environmental science program at Duke University.
+ESSP selects talented rising sophomores, junior, and seniors from diverse cultural and socio-economic backgrounds, to participate in a 1-week intensive environmental science program at Duke University.
 Students selected for our program have the opportunity to:

 - Work with outstanding interdisciplinary faculty